 Class I devices are the lowest risk medical devices.
 However, the manufacturers of these devices also need to act immediately to comply with the new European Union (EU) Medical Devices Regulation (MDR); otherwise, they risk being unable to place their devices on the EU market after May 26, 2021.

 As many Class I devices are being up classified, the manufacturers of these devices will require notified body (NB) review for the first time to comply with the EU MDR.
-Current Class I devices may also move to Class I reusable surgical instruments (Ir), Class I devices with measuring function (Im), or Class I sterile (Is) devices.
-If manufacturers of Class I devices do not act now, they may not know if their device needs to be up classified.
+Manufacturers will be relieved to know that these devices have been given a grace period till May 26, 2024.
+Current Class I devices may also move to Class I reusable surgical instruments (Ir), which is a newly added subclassification in MDR 2017/745.
+Other Class I devices such as devices with measuring function (Im), or Class I sterile (Is) devices, which have a valid MDD certificate, can be sold in the EU market till May 25, 2024.
+However, if manufacturers of these Class I devices do not act now, they may not know if their devices need to be re-classified.
+For the rest of the Class I devices, as well as for Class Is/Im devices requiring a new certificate, the timeline to comply with the new regulation remains May 26, 2021.

 Through this blog, we would like to highlight the key requirements for Class I device manufacturers to place their devices on the market as per the recent EU Regulation 2017.